Compiled by the Road Trip Manitoba team

 Last updated on January 17, 2024

 Churchill, Manitoba, often dubbed “the polar bear capital of the world” (and the best spot to see polar bears in Canada), is one of Manitoba’s most incredible locations.
 There are very few places around the world where you can see so many polar bears and beluga whales in the wild, so it’s no wonder that Churchill is such a draw for nature enthusiasts and wildlife lovers.
 There’s also a rich culture and history, Northern Lights viewing, mural tours, art galleries, and so many more things to do in Churchill.

 From July to November, many tourists make their way to Churchill in order to see the polar bears, the beluga whales, or both, depending on the season.
 July, August, and September are known for spotting belugas in Hudson Bay and the Churchill River, although it’s still possible to see polar bears during these months, too.
 October and November are the most popular months for seeing polar bears, as they’re often quite easily found on the snowy tundra.
-And January, February, and March are popular for the Northern Lights, which are at their brightest and most visible during the colder and darker months.
+January, February, and March are popular for the Northern Lights, which are at their brightest and most visible during the colder and darker months.

 Seeing as it’s so remote, this tiny community on Hudson Bay has very few options when it comes to actually getting there, but you’ll most likely start your trip in Winnipeg, Manitoba’s capital city.
 Thankfully, there are regular plane and train routes from Winnipeg to Churchill during tourist season.
 Our biggest tip?
 Book EARLY.
 Tours, flights, trains, and accommodations all fill up months in advance, especially when it comes to tourist season.
 Here, then, is everything you need to know about getting from Winnipeg to Churchill.

 Manitoba is made up of Treaty 1, 2, 3, 4, and 5 Territory, as well as communities that are signatories to Treaty 6 and Treaty 10.
 Manitoba is home to the original lands of the Anishinaabe, Anish-Ininiwak, Dakota, Dene, Ininiwak, and Nehethowuk peoples, as well as the homeland of the Métis peoples.